 Over the years, I have given this topic much thought and more so here lately.
 Even as a new Christian, years ago, some Bible verses had a profound effect on me and Matthew 25:31-46 literally shook me to my core when I read them for the first time.
 These verses are called the Judgment of the Nations; some call them the Parable of the Sheep and Goats.
 Biblical scholars note that the Parable of the Sheep and Goats represents the second coming of Jesus when he returns to the earth in splendor and glory after the Tribulation.
-In these verses, the king, which depicts Jesus, separates the sheep (the saved) from the goats (the unsaved).
+In these verses, the king, who depicts Jesus, separates the sheep (the saved) from the goats (the unsaved).
 It is the beginning of the millennial—the 1000-year reign of Jesus’ second return to the earth.
 Jesus is often called the Son of Man in the Bible, but it is here that he establishes himself also as King and begins his millennial reign here on the earth.

 These verses still affect me intensely when I read them.
-Not only are they representing the return of Christ, but I also see them as applicable in the lives of Christians today as well!
+Not only are they representing the return of Christ, but I see them as applicable in the lives of Christians today as well!
 When I read them, I think, “Hmm, the actions of the sheep are the same as what Jesus did while he was here on the earth the first time.”
 Remember that catch phrase, “What Would Jesus Do (WWJD)?”
 Well, the sheep in this parable demonstrated through their lives what Jesus emphasized what he lived among us.

 31 “When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 32 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 33 He will put the sheep on his right and the goats on his left.